 - Master of Business Administration with a Master of Arts in Education (M.B.A./M.A.)

-- Master of Business Administration with a Master of Science in Environment and Resources (M.B.A./M.S.)
+- Master of Business Administration with a Master of Science in Computer Science, and Environment and Resources (M.B.A./M.S.)

 - Master of Business Administration with a Master of Public Policy (M.B.A./M.P.P.)